 The light lesson here is to protect yourself from taking on other people’s anxieties, problems, etc. You have your own stuff.
 For whatever situation is going on…”stay above the fray”.
-Invest in doing the mental, spiritual, emotional, and/or physical work needed that will allow you to function at optimal levels.
+And invest (time, money, effort) in doing the mental, spiritual, emotional, and/or physical work needed that will allow you to function at optimal levels.

-How do I get women to have the courage to be bold, confident and work in their own power?
-It’s not by coincidence I’m asking because not only have I struggled in the past with this personally, and quite frankly, I still do in specific situations, but I manage a team of mostly women.
+How do I get women to have the courage to be bold, confident, and work in their own power?
+It’s not by coincidence I’m asking because not only have I struggled in the past with this personally, and quite frankly, I still do in specific situations, but I oversee a team of mostly women.
 I see women struggling with confidence and speaking their knowledge with authority.
-The one male on my team has no problem with confidence and speaking knowledge, yet I prefer he reigns it in at times (different post).
 Some goals I have for women are to be empowered to share their ideas with confidence, to stop second guessing, to step out of their comfort zone, and to speak with authority.